-Starting this month, HMRC is introducing a new way of collecting personal tax.
-The process, enticingly called Simple Assessment, will take data from previously submitted Self Assessments and use it to calculate what tax is owed.
+In October 2017, HMRC introduced a new way of collecting Personal Tax.
+The process, enticingly called Simple Assessment, takes data from previously submitted Self Assessments and uses it to calculate what tax is owed.

 Who’s affected by Simple Assessment?

-- Those who are claiming a state pension for the first time who also have income that exceeds the personal tax allowance.
+- Those who claim a state pension for the first time, who also have income that exceeds the personal tax allowance.

 Is it all good news?